 Nah, I’m a man of mystery.
 But also, it really depends on what YOU want to do with the festival.

-- Are you and your business-minded friends planning on producing a festival for profit that you’re wanting to grow into a large business where you produce several festivals nationwide?
-Maybe the LLC or C-Corp is your best bet.
+- Are you and your business-minded friends planning on producing a festival for profit?
+And are you wanting to grow into a large business where you produce several festivals nationwide?
+In that case, your best bet is the LLC or C-Corp.

-- Are you by yourself just wanting to have a reason to invite amazing performers from all around the world to your hometown and maybe make a little money on the side?
-Then you’d probably just want to be a sole proprietorship (i.e. the default business model if you haven’t registered your business as an LLC or corporation)
+- Are you by yourself just wanting to have a reason to invite amazing performers to your town?
+And perhaps maybe make a little money on the side?
+Then you’d probably just want to be a sole proprietorship.
+This is the default business structure if you haven’t registered your business as an LLC or corporation.

-- Does your festival have a charitable purpose or one that benefits a specific population and are you looking for support from larger organizations (in the form of grants) or corporations (in the form of donations or sponsorships) to help support that purpose?
+- Does your festival have a charitable purpose?
+Or one that benefits a specific population?
+And are you looking for support from larger organizations (for grants) or corporations (donations or sponsorships) to support you?
 Then the nonprofit might be best for you.

 It’s important to have a vision for how your festival will grow and ultimately what you want from it.
 This will help you decide on the best format to start with.
-And if things change as the festival grows over time, just know that you can adopt a new format later in the festival’s life.
+And if things change as the festival grows, know that change your structure later.